duneroadrunner/scpptool/intro_video_transcript.md

 2 verification failures.
 ```

-That's because even though `p2a` outlives `p1`, the restriction of `p2a` is more strict than that of `p1`.
+That's because even though `p2a` outlives `p1`, the restriction of `p2a` is not as strict as that of `p1`.
 That is, the target object `p2a` was initialized with does not outlive the target object `p1` was initialized with.

 But this means that the reverse assignment is allowed.